HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 The **mod-menu** allows you access most of the functionality of this mod; like [loading and sharing configurations](#Applying-Configurations) or changing [settings](#Settings) etc. This is how most people will interact with the mod.
 All of these functions can also be called directly using the [console-commands](#Console-Commands).

 Since most of these functions require the `server` context, only the [**host-character**](#host-and-client-contexts) is allowed to interact with the item.
 Any attempts, by the clients to use the item will redirect the dialog to the host-character.

+### Stats-Configurator Context-Menu

+If you have the [**UI-Components-Library**](https://github.com/HunterGhost27/UI-Components-Library) you can use the Context-Menu.
+The Context-Menu provides a one-click solution to load and apply configs.
+You can also access the mod-manual from there.

 ### Applying Configurations